Frank Foster (Coronation Street): Rape storylines

-The storyline which saw Frank sexually assaulting Maria Connor was originally intended for the character of Michelle Connor.
-But when Kym Marsh, who plays Michelle, took an early maternity leave, the story was hastily re-written for Maria instead.
+The storyline which saw Frank sexually assaulting Maria Connor (Samia Longchambon) was originally intended for the character of Michelle Connor (Kym Marsh).
+But when Marsh took an early maternity leave, the story was hastily re-written for Maria instead.
 Lancel admitted that filming the sexual assault scene was "uncomfortable", but hoped that Frank would become "one of the villains people love to hate".
 He described the character as "charismatic, charming and you’re never quite sure what he'll do next."
 He added "Don't mess with Frank.
 He doesn't worry about using force of a different kind to keep [Maria] quiet.
 He turns things around and says he could take her to court over what she is saying.
 That takes some ego.
 I'm not trying to justify what he did...
 He's a bad man. [...]
 Underworld is run by two beautiful women and he's got power over them as they aren't doing that well... he enjoys the power he now has over her from a business point of view."
 In August 2011, it was announced Frank's parents, Anne (Gwen Taylor) and Sam Foster (Paul Clayton), would be arriving in September.

-In June 2011, it was announced that Carla Connor will reportedly be left fighting for her life after being attacked by her boyfriend.
-The factory owner, played by Alison King, will be subjected to a physical and sexual assault by Frank Foster after he suspects she is cheating on him with Peter Barlow.
+In June 2011, it was announced that Carla Connor (Alison King) will reportedly be left fighting for her life after being attacked by her boyfriend.
+The factory owner will be subjected to a physical and sexual assault by Frank Foster after he suspects she is cheating on him with Peter Barlow.
 Carla will consider leaving Frank prior to the attack, but feels she owes him after he invested in her business and takes the blame for a car accident she is responsible for.
 The plot was a prominent storyline over the summer and aired after the 9pm watershed during a week of special episodes.
 Tracy Barlow will offer to give Frank a positive character reference in court, while Peter's marriage to Leanne suffers.